kwonus/AV-Engine/README.md

 **Figure 1**: AVX-Framework dependency diagram [rev #3C12]

 Evidenced by Figure 1, serialization is used for parameters when crossing from C# into native Rust.
 Parameter serialization, for in-proc cross-language invocation, is used in lieu more granular parameter-marshalling, because it is both more efficient and less fragile than marshalling.
 All other method invocations utilize POCO (plain old C# objects).
-The table in Figure 2 identifies repository references, and OS dependencies and runtime when applicable.
+The table in Figure 2 identifies repository references, OS dependencies and runtime when applicable.

 | **Module**  *(repository)*<br/>source code folder            | OS and/or Runtime      | Language |
 | ------------------------------------------------------------ | ---------------------- | -------- |